A flexible model-free prediction-based framework for feature ranking: Introduction

 \section{Introduction}

 From scientific research to industrial applications, practitioners often face the challenge to rank features for a prediction task.
-Among the ranking tasks performed by scientists and practitioners, a large proportion belongs to marginal ranking; that is, rank features based on the relation between the response variable and one feature at a time, ignoring other available features.
+Among the ranking tasks performed by scientists and practitioners, a large proportion belongs to marginal ranking; that is, ranking features based on the relation between the response variable and one feature at a time, ignoring other available features.
 For example, to predict cancer driver genes, biomedical researchers need to first extract predictive features from patients' data.
-Then they decide whether an extracted feature is informative by examining its marginal distributions in tumor and normal tissues, usually by boxplots and histograms.
-This practice is common in high-profile biomedical papers, such as in \cite{davoli2013cumulative, vogelstein2013cancer}.
+Then they decide whether each extracted feature is informative by examining its marginal distributions in tumor and normal tissues, usually by boxplots and histograms \citep{davoli2013cumulative,lyu2020dorge}.
+Another example is genome-wide association studies, where single nucleotide polymorphisms are ranked by their marginal associations with a phenotype \citep{buniello2019nhgri}.

-This common practice is suboptimal from a statistical point of view, as multiple features usually have dependence and therefore jointly influence the response variable beyond a simple additive manner.
-However, the popularity of marginal feature ranking roots not only in the education background and convention, but also in the strong desire for simple interpretation and visualization in the trial-and-error scientific discovery process.
+From a prediction perspective, marginal feature ranking may seem suboptimal, as multiple features usually have dependence and would thus be jointly predictive of the response variable beyond a simple additive manner. \rv{Hence, interpretation of all features' importance in a multivariate predictive model is an active area of research; popular criteria include the SHAP value \citep{lundberg2017unified} and the feature importance measured by Gini index in the random forest (RF) algorithm.} However, \rv{such ``joint'' feature ranking is too computationally intensive when the candidate feature number is huge, as it requires all candidate features to be input into one multivariate model; also, it does not reflect a feature's marginal predictive power when other highly-correlated candidate features are in the model.} Moreover, the popularity of marginal feature ranking roots in not only researchers' education backgrounds and discipline conventions but also their strong desire for simple interpretation and visualization in the trial-and-error scientific discovery process.
 As such, marginal feature ranking has been an indispensable data-analysis step in the scientific community, and it will likely stay popular.